25 Awesome at-Home Raspberry Pi Project Ideas

 13 – Plants watering

-Ok, if you plant the Raspberry Pi as in the picture, it will not grow.
+Ok, if you plant the Raspberry Pi like in the picture, it is not going to grow.
 But the purpose of this project is interesting.
-It’s about controlling the irrigation of plants with your Raspberry Pi.
+It’s about controlling the watering of plants with your Raspberry Pi.

 The idea is to control the watering of the plants to do it only when it is necessary.